HekiNav/helsinki-live-train-map/README.md

 - Fetches data from the API

 ---
-## Stand
+## Stand and other 3D Models

 A 3d-printable stand to hold up the board.
-Files are located in `/Stand`
+Files are located in `/3D Models`

 ---